openedx/openedx-events/docs/decisions/0003-events-payload.rst

 3. The events library will have a dependency on the OpaqueKeys library.

-4. Events defined by this library will not be drop-in replacement of current edx-platform signals.
+4. Events defined by this library will not be drop-in replacement of current Open edX platform signals.
 This means some refactoring will be needed when converting the platform code over to openedx_events.